team-watchdog/apoc-gardens-wiki/public/markdown/Roots/sweet-potato.md

 - Sweet Potato Weevil (_Cylas formicarius_)

 **Symptoms:**
-- **Sweet Potato Weevil:** Sweet potato weevil infestation can cause the vines to turn yellow, but it may not be noticeable until a heavy infestation occurs.
+-  Sweet potato weevil infestation can cause the vines to turn yellow, but it may not be noticeable until a heavy infestation occurs.
 The damage caused by these weevils is primarily seen in the tubers, where their larvae create tunnels, resulting in cavities, a spongy texture, and a dark appearance.

 **Control method:**
-- **Sweet Potato Weevil:**
 - It is important to ensure that the slips or cuttings used for planting sweet potatoes are free of weevils.
 - Proper sanitation practices, such as removing discarded and unharvested tubers and controlling Ipomoea weeds, are crucial for managing the weevil population.
 - Maintaining moist soil through irrigation helps deter weevils and promotes the development of fungal diseases that can impact the weevil population.
 Cracking soils can allow the weevil access to tubers.

 ### Disease Control
-** Disease type: **
+**Disease type:**
 - Leaf scab (_Elsinoe batatas_) (Fungus)
 - Collar rot (_Phytophthora_) / Root rot (Fungus)